MP4 (band): Recordings

+In 2024, they returned to the recording studio and started work on a new, and as yet unnamed single, written by Kevin Brennan and arranged by the group.
+An early 2025 release date is anticipated.

 Appearances and achievements

 In July 2007, the band backed Feargal Sharkey, formerly of the Undertones, in his first stage appearance in over 15 years, when he sang "Teenage Kicks" at the annual Rock The Boat party hosted by the British Phonographic Industry.

 In 2008, MP4 was the subject of a special television short biography programme made by Sky and broadcast on the Sky Arts channel during the year.

 In January 2009, MP4 made a guest appearance on the BBC1 TV programme Your Country Needs You with the winning UK Eurovision hopeful Jade Ewen and the other two finalist acts, the Twins and Mark Evans.
 MP4 gave Ewen some tips on "how to win votes".

 In December 2009, they became the first rock group to play at the Palace of Westminster when they performed a sell-out concert on the terrace of the House of Commons.
 For an encore, they were joined once again on stage by Feargal Sharkey, who reprised his Undertones' hit "Teenage Kicks".

 In September 2010, they performed at the Labour Party Conference in support of UK Music at a sell-out concert at the Night and Day Cafe in Manchester.

 On New Year's Eve 2010, they performed at a sell-out concert for MPs, peers and their guests, once again on the Terrace of the House of Commons.
 They were introduced to the celebrity audience (including amongst others government ministers, the actor Ross Kemp and the Welsh singer Duffy) by the Speaker of the House of Commons, John Bercow MP.

 In December 2011, they were recognised as the Alternative Parliamentary Entertainers of the Year at the fourth annual GovNet Awards held in the House of Lords.

 In May 2012, MP4 became the first musicians to perform in the 900-year-old Westminster Hall.
 The oldest building on the UK Parliamentary estate, Westminster Hall has played a central role in British history, famously being the venue for the trial of King Charles I. On 24 May 2012, MP4 entertained an audience of approximately 1,000 including MPs, peers and parliamentary staff.